d3ol-dev/blacksky-algorithms.github.io/docs/blacksky-intro.md

 # Introduction
-Blacksky is an organization that develops alternative implementations of [atproto](https://atproto.com/guides/overview) components.
-Our goal is to provide the Bluesky community with additional options and features through our custom implementations.
-This documentation is designed to help beginners understand what Blacksky offers and how to get started with our feeds.
+Blacksky Algorithms builds open-source, community-driven infrastructure for decentralized social media.
+Our mission is to empower communities with tools for safety, governance, and control over their online spaces.
+This documentation is designed to help new users understand what Blacksky offers and how to get started with our feeds and moderation services.

 ## Frequently Asked Questions